Irodion1/logical-replication-pg-cluster-demo/README.md

 3. Check results
 4. Delete container and volumes to start again hoping the next approach will be better :)

-> You can use this simple setup if you just to test something new in the cluster and have a way to restart clean fast.
+> You can use this simple setup if you just want to test something new in the cluster and want a fast way to restart from a clean state.

 ## Details
 #### Configuration